 Medications that increase urination, including some antihistamines and blood pressure medications, can also dehydrate you.
 If you have a chronic illness that affects your kidney function, such as diabetes, you are at a higher risk for dehydration.

 Older adults also become dehydrated easier.
 As we age, our bodies do not hold on to water or respond to extreme heat and humidity as well as they once did.

 Warning Signs of Dehydration

 You may not always feel thirsty when you are dehydrated.
-For example, the sense of thirst diminishes with age, so by the time you feel thirsty you may already have lost too much fluid.
+For example, your sense of thirst decreases with age, so by the time you feel thirsty, you may already have lost too much fluid.

 - Little or no urine

 - Dry skin (it stays folded when pinched)